Zoom Hearing Info

 Wahkiakum Superior Court is now open to the public and all parties are expected to appear for scheduled hearings in person and court proceedings will no longer be streamed on YouTube.

-Once your Zoom appearance Request has been received you will be sent the Zoom Meeting Information.
+Once your Zoom appearance Request has been received and approved, you will be sent the Zoom Meeting Information.
+Only active parties on a case may appear via Zoom.
+If you are wanting to view the proceedings as a spectator, our courtroom is open to the public.

 Our court screens Zoom participants before allowing anyone into the call.
 Please check approx. 10 minutes early and rename yourself so that court administration can swiftly check you in and keep the dockets running smoothly.